![]() The platform at Amritsar before departure of the Shane Punjab Express for Delhi... |

 -

 12go.asia's system shows fares & availability in real time, taken from IRCTC's system.
-You select your train & class online and simply click to buy.
+You select your train & class and click to buy.
 Tickets are then manually secured by 12go staff using IRCTC's business-to-business booking system.

 You can choose to see prices & pay in Indian Rupees, USD, GBP, Euros & several other currencies.

 You'll be emailed an e-ticket, the same official IRCTC e-ticket that you'd get if you booked direct with irctc.co.uk.
-You simply print this out and board the train, you show the e-ticket and your passport to the conductor.
+You print this out and can board the train, you show the e-ticket and your passport to the conductor.

 -

-irctc.co.in for Indian train tickets: Now accepts overseas cards.... |
+irctc.co.in for Indian train tickets: Now accepts overseas cards. |

 -